This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 Here are our answers to some of the most frequently asked questions about MCAT scores.

-Try to give yourself some time, so you have time to study areas where you did and didn’t do well.
-If you feel that you want to have the option to retake the exam, register for a date earlier in the year; that way, if you don’t do well, you can register for a date later in the year, giving you time to study more.
+Try to give yourself some time to study areas where you did and didn’t do well.
+If you want to have the option to retake the exam, register for a date earlier in the year; that way, if you don’t do well, you can register for a date later in the year, giving you time to study more.

 Note that some medical schools will require all MCAT scores, while others will only ask for your most recent score.